We have a lot of work ahead of us and welcome your involvement! Contact us at npenaclu@gmail.com to learn more.

 2022

-We are pursuing two opportunities to continue our advocacy efforts to hold the San Mateo County Sheriff accountable: encouraging the Board of Supervisors to enforce a law that ends cooperation with federal Immigration and Customs Enforcement (ICE), and exploring the creation of a civilian oversight board.
+We continued our advocacy efforts from prior years to hold the San Mateo County Sheriff accountable by encouraging the Board of Supervisors to enforce a law that ends cooperation with federal Immigration and Customs Enforcement (ICE), and exploring the creation of a civilian oversight board.

 2021